-Chipboard is one of the more versatile materials out there.
+Chipboard is commonly used for packaging and shipping as an alternative to cardboard.
+It is one of the more versatile materials out there.
 Check out our list of some of the most common places you’ll encounter chipboard every day.

 Speakers (and other sensitive technological equipment) need extra protection in transit.
 Chipboard helps provide the structural integrity to keep these pieces undamaged.